 2.3 Geology and Bathymetry

-RPS has been supplied with geophysical survey reporting from the eastern half of the OWF site.
-In this reporting, MBES, SSS and grab sampling data has been supplied which is used in the subsequent sections to provide an overview of the geological and bathymetric conditions within the OWF site.
+RPS has been supplied with Geophysical survey data for the Artificial Island site.
+This will be used in the subsequent sections to provide an overview of the geology and bathymetry of the site.

 2.3.1 Geology